MuzzammilShah/Road-to-AI/docs/blog/posts/post-7.md

 ## Conclusion

-Just run `docker` in your command line (without Administrator is also fine) and you should see a bunch of options for the command.
-Along with that, the `wsl` status commands as well shown at the start.
+Just run `docker` in your command line (without Administrator privileges is also fine) and you should see a bunch of options for the command.
+Along with that, run the `wsl` status commands shown at the start.
 If both succeed, then your Docker Desktop+WSL2 is healthy.

-And now you are all set to use!
+And now you are all set to use it!

 If you would like to know what you want to implement, head over to [this section](https://docs.muhammedshah.com/blog/2025/11/13/model-context-protocol-hands-on/#observations-and-results) of my MCP Hands-on implementation blog.